 Alba Botanica Acnedote Deep Clean Astringent

 Alba Botanica Acnedote Deep Clean Astringent is a two percent salicylic acid toner with natural extracts like aloe, calendula and camellia.
 Because it is high in alcohol (a penetration enhancer), it could be a little drying on the face—I like to use this for body acne on the back, chest, etc.

 The Ordinary Salicylic Acid 2% Solution gives you two percent salicylic acid in a clear gel format.
 This is a super-affordable way to try salicylic acid (keeping in mind that you're also getting a smaller bottle).
 The only caveat is the witch hazel, which could be irritating if you are sensitive to it like me.

 SkinCeuticals Blemish + Age Defense has 1.5 percent salicylic acid along with glycolic acid, dioic acid, citric acid and LHA (lipo-hydroxy acid).
 It targets both acne and oily skin as well as fine lines and wrinkles.
 Just wish it came in a bigger bottle!

 Juice Beauty Blemish Clearing Serum

-If the above options are too strong for your skin, you need to try Juice Beauty Blemish Clearing Serum.
-With 0.75 percent salicylic acid, it's milder than the 2 percent products—but still potent enough to give you great exfoliation, anti-acne and brightening effects.
+If you're looking for an in-between strength, try Juice Beauty Blemish Clearing Serum.
+With 0.75 percent salicylic acid, it's milder than most acne treatments—but will still give you gentle exfoliation, anti-acne and brightening effects.
 You don't need to have blemishes to benefit from this!